 A local event encourages people to engage with the community and get involved.
 Some people might help with food preparation for the event, while others focus on raising money for the local community centre.
 Organising the event can bring the community back together and give you a common goal.

-You need to think about the venue, food, and entertainment.
+You need to think about the venue, food, crowd and traffic control, and entertainment.
 You could hire a temporary marquee to keep everyone in the fresh air and well-ventilated.
 Some people might be social distancing, and others might appreciate the opportunity to enjoy the outdoors.

 Make the most out of traditions